How to Edge a Lawn

 Want a Lawn Worth Edging?

 Crisp edges look best on healthy, thick grass.
-Our Year Round Lawn Treatment Bundle keeps your lawn in peak condition through every season.
+Our Year Round Bundle keeps your lawn in peak condition through every season.

-The good news is that edging is one of the simplest lawn tasks to master.
-With the right tools and technique, you can achieve professional-looking results in an afternoon, and maintaining them takes just minutes after each mow.
+The good news is that edging is one of the simplest lawn care tasks to learn.
+With the right tools and technique, you can create professional-looking edges in an afternoon and keep them looking sharp with just a few minutes of maintenance after each mow.

 Tools for Lawn Edging

-There are several tools designed for edging, and the right choice depends on whether you are creating new edges or maintaining existing ones.
+Before you start, you need the right tools for the job.
+The tool you choose depends on whether you are creating new edges or maintaining existing ones.

-Power edgers are specialist tools that cut a vertical channel along the lawn edge.
-They are fast and consistent but expensive for occasional use.
-Hire shops stock them if you have a large garden to edge.
+Power edgers are specialist tools that create fast, consistent results.
+They are expensive for occasional use but worth considering if you have a large garden with extensive edges.

 Creating New Edges